keshk26/KeshavsKitchen/README.md

 </table>

 ## Tech Stack and Architecture
-This would be similar to a production app.
+This would be similar to a production app other than multiple envs.
 Other tech considerations would be state management (Zustand, Redux), data fetching (TanStack Query) and networking (SuperAgent/Axios).
 - TypeScript
 - Expo